Top 8 Cvent Alternatives & Competitors

 Top Cvent Competitors & Alternatives Worth Considering

-vFairs is the strongest all-in-one alternative to Cvent for teams that want enterprise-grade capability without the pricing opacity, steep learning curve, or add-on model.
-The platform was built as a unified system from the ground up, so registration, ticketing, virtual and hybrid delivery, on-site technology, mobile app, lead capture, and analytics all work together natively.
-No cross-product compatibility issues that come with acquisition-built suites.
+vFairs is an all-in-one event management platform built as a unified system from the ground up.
+It covers the full event lifecycle, including registration, ticketing, virtual and hybrid delivery, on-site technology, mobile app, lead capture, and post-event analytics.
+All natively, without cross-product compatibility issues.

-vFairs was recognized as a Leader in the 2026 Gartner® Magic Quadrant™ for the second consecutive year, holds a 4.7/5 rating on G2 from over 1,700 verified reviews, and is rated 9.8/10 for quality of support.
-It’s also ISO 27001 certified, which is a meaningful differentiator for enterprise buyers with data security procurement requirements.
-Professional services and a dedicated project manager are included at no extra cost, which directly contrasts with Cvent’s add-on model.
+Recognized as a Leader in the 2026 Gartner® Magic Quadrant™ for the second consecutive year, vFairs holds a 4.7/5 rating on G2 from over 1,700 verified reviews and is rated 9.8/10 for quality of support.
+It’s also ISO 27001 certified, a meaningful differentiator for enterprise buyers with data security procurement requirements.

 Key Features